Nagorno Karabakh December 2-3, 2019

 Artsakh State Museum.
 The main exhibit “Azerbaijan as Enemy of Civilization” is before and after photographs of destroyed Armenian monuments (mostly churches).
 The Soviets had an active campaign of eliminating religious sites.
 Azerbaijan continued and destroyed many churches at a time when the number of mosques was increasing.
 Free

-Also in the museum is the usual archaeology and ethnology exhibits.
+Also in the museum are the usual archaeology and ethnology exhibits.

 Fallen Soldiers Museum.
-About the 1984-94 Nagorno-Azerbaijan war, it is mainly photographs and some momentos of soldiers killed in the war.
+About the 1984-94 Nagorno-Azerbaijan war, it is mainly photographs and some mementos of soldiers killed in the war.
 Zero English.
 By donation.

 SHUSHA

 Susha historical and architectural reserve.
-A tentative WHS (24/10/2001), this mainly consists of the fortress.
+A tentative WHS (24/10/2001), mainly consists of the fortress.